Nickel mine: Nickel mine pollution

 From 1953 to 1958 Nickel Rim mines operating around Sudbury, Ontario deposited their mine tailings in an impoundment near the mine.
 The water in the impoundment was later tested and found to have low pH and high concentrations of iron, sulphur and dissolved metals such as aluminum and nickel.
 This is due to the oxidation of the tailings (usually sulfide minerals like pyrrhotite).

-The limited oxygen diffusing into the layers causes the tailings oxidize for a longer period of time, for this reason the water at the impoundment is going to discharge water with high concentrations of iron and sulphate for at least the next 50 years.
+The limited oxygen diffusing into the layers causes the tailings to oxidize over a longer period of time, for this reason the water at the impoundment is going to discharge water with high concentrations of iron and sulphate for at least the next 50 years.

 A study found that the Mount Keith Nickel Mine which is an open pit mine in Western Australia is sequestering and storing large amounts of carbon dioxide through enhanced weathering of mineral waste, this means that this mine is offsetting approximately 11% of the annual greenhouse gas emissions released by this mine.

 Nickel, copper as well as cobalt deposits became the most sought-after mineral exploration sites worldwide by private companies and national governments, when nickel prices more than doubled from 2017 to 2021.
 In the US, the only lucrative nickel mine in Riddle, Oregon ceased operation in 1987 due to pollution concerns, but some sites are now actively re-explored as the federal government considers these deposits of strategic importance due to the increased domestic demand for electric vehicles.
 In 2020, highly valuable nickel, copper and cobalt occurrences were discovered near Tamarack, Minnesota.
 Environmental groups have expressed concerns over the potential pollution of the Kettle River headwaters, and the Mississippi watershed.
 The Environmental Protection Agency considers hardrock mining the top polluting industry in the US, and there is a long history of toxic emission problems at such operations around the world.
 Exploratory drilling near Tamarack occurred in 2022.